 There is no indication in this case that the NRED mediation has been completed.
-Thus, unless NRED appoints a mediator or the parties agree on one, plaintiff's claims-those that are subject to NRS 38.310-are unexhausted under state law.1 This court now considers this statutory scheme's applicability to the instant claims challenged by defendant's motion.
+Thus, unless NRED appoints a mediator or the parties agree on one, plaintiff's claims-those that are subject to NRS 38.310-are unexhausted under state law.
+This court now proceeds, applying the instant claims to this standard.